openvswitch/ovs/Documentation/intro/install/dpdk.rst

 ``dpdk-socket-mem``
   Comma separated list of memory to pre-allocate from hugepages on specific sockets.
-If not specified, 1024 MB will be set for each numa node by default.
-This behavior will change with the 2.17 release, with no default value from OVS.
-Instead, DPDK default will be used.
+If not specified, this option will not be set by default.
+DPDK default will be used instead.

 ``dpdk-hugepage-dir``
   Directory where hugetlbfs is mounted